 How do you tell it’s a scam?
 Consider this, is it a reputable source or a likely scam?
 People using robots, telemarketers, infomercials or bulk emails, likely are not going to be reputable companies.That is why the internet is getting such a bad rap.So many scams have found their way onto the internet, it has become necessary to check each company out.You must ask the right questions, that’s how to tell it’s a scam.
-Here are some ways to avoid scams.
+Here are some ways to avoid scams, and also, how to tell it’s a scam

-How to Tell it’s a Scam – You Ask Questions
+How To Tell It’s A Scam – Ask Questions

 Good companies tell you who they are, you don’t need to guess.
 If General Motors needs a graphic designer, they say just that.
 General Motors needs a graphic designer, for the latest venture at their division.